yama6a/terraform-aws-eks-cluster/README.md

 ### Example App with ALB-Ingress

-1. Run `kubectl apply -f examples/sample-app.yaml` to deploy the app
+1. Run `kubectl apply -f k8s/sample-app.yaml` to deploy the app
 2. Run `kubectl get ingress/ingress-2048 -n game-2048` to ensure the ALB got created and the ingress has an **ADDRESS**
 3. Wait about a minute or two for the Load-Balancer to fire up.
-4. Copy/paste the **ADDRESS** from the output into your browser (http not https) - and done.
+4. Copy/paste the **ADDRESS** from the output into your browser (http, not https) - and done.

 ## Caution
 Remember to `kubectl delete` all apps that use an ALB-ingress before destroying the cluster with Terraform.
 Otherwise the remainders that were created by the ALB-controller (`./module/eks/alb-controller.tf`) will prevent the VPC from being destroyed.
-If you messed up like this, you have to manually delete the following resources (check region) and re-run `terraform destroy`:
+If you messed it up, you have to manually delete the following resources (check region) and re-run `terraform destroy`:

 - EC2 Target